 Vibrant pink dragon fruit smoothie topped on creamy chia pudding!
-It is a high fiber energizing superfood and is the perfect way to start your day, eat as a snack or enjoy after a workout to refuel your body!
+It is a high fiber energizing superfood and the perfect way to start your day, enjoy as a snack or eat after a workout to refuel your body!

 Oh my glory!
 Dragon Fruit (or you might recognize it as Pitaya) is SOOO healthy for you!
 Why do I not use this fruit enough?

 Do you ever choose foods you want to eat based off color?
 My kids do – probably because we truly do eat with our eyes and there is no better way to express that then from the eyes of a toddler.
 The smoothies we like to make are usually based off of what color the kids want at any given day.
 A green one?
 Well that means green apples, kale, apple juice, etc. or a matcha smoothie bowl.
 A purple one?
 How about a matcha berry smoothie or blueberry banana smoothie?
 What about red?
 Strawberries, cherries, banana and milk!

 Or how about magenta pink for Valentine’s Day!…..